TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 On the other hand, if you need multiple IP addresses on a single subnet, you can configure one or more static IP aliases for a single NIC.

-If your system includes more than one network interface card (NIC) connected to your internal network (wired to your router or Internet access point), you can add an interface in SCALE.
+If your system has more than one network interface card (NIC) connected to your internal network (wired to your router or Internet access point), you can add an interface in SCALE.
 DHCP is available for only a single interface; any other physical interfaces must be configured with static IP addresses.

 You can also configure virtual network interfaces such as a bridge, link aggregate (LAGG), or virtual LAN (VLAN) interface.